 Because Adam sinned, death was introduced to the world and because of that, the body returns to the dust.

 “By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return.”
 (Genesis 3:19)

 The name Adam is also related to the Hebrew word adom, which means red.
 This perhaps symbolizes the life-giving blood flowing through mankind.

-The Book of Leviticus in the Torah accurately identifies that this precious red substance gives the body life, and also states that it makes atonement on the altar for sin (Leviticus 17:11).
+The Book of Leviticus in the Torah (first five books of the Bible) accurately identifies that this precious red substance gives the body life, and also states that it makes atonement on the altar for sin (Leviticus 17:11).

 Even though God created mankind and breathed into Adam’s body the breath that made us living beings, few people know anything about the Creator.